Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ![alt](<{{ page.img_path }}texWithScaling.png>)
 *Texturing by sampling the diffuse and normal textures with texture scaling*

-The result looks somehow better when we try scaling the textures by some factor.
+The result looks somewhat better when we try scaling the textures by some factor.
 To make the texturing look better we can use triplanar mapping:

 ![alt text](<{{ page.img_path }}triplanar.png>)
 *Triplanar sampling for the diffuse and normal textures*